shivannis/xandr-docs-public/xandr-docs/articles/invest/configure-a-programmable-split.md

 ---
-title : Microsoft Invest - Configure a Programmable Split description : Learn how to use programmable splits to refine line item targeting and dynamically adjust bids, budget allocation, and creative allocation across a line item's targeted inventory. ms.date: 10/28/2023
+title : Microsoft Invest - Configure a Programmable Split
+description: Learn how to use programmable splits to refine line item targeting and dynamically adjust bids, budget allocation, and creative allocation across a line item's targeted inventory. ms.date: 10/28/2023
 ---